krishkalai07/SchoolWork/BBUS220/Chapter7.md

 Term | Definition
 --- | ---
 Explicit cost | payments firms make to purchace <ul><li>hiring labor,renting land, products from other firms</li></ul>
-Implicit costs | are the costs of the resources supplied by the firm's owners Accounting profits | most common profit idea
+Implicit costs | are the costs of the resources supplied by the firm's owners<ul><li>labor of owner, use of the owner's car, apartment</li></ul>
-Economic profit |
+Accounting profits | most common profit idea AP = TR - EC Economic profit | how much money is made over other jobs EP = TR - EC - IC

 ## Economic Profits Guide Decisions